"

 Example 9.3.4.
 Inversions of interval numbers

-Knowing these shortcuts, we can quickly identify the inversion of any interval without having to figure out the interval step-by-step.
+Knowing these shortcuts, we can quickly identify the inversion of any interval without calculating the interval step-by-step (Example 9.3.5).

 Example 9.3.5.
 Samples of interval inversions

-- The inversion of a perfect interval is a perfect interval, and the inversion of a unison is an octave.
+• The inversion of a perfect interval remains a perfect interval, and the inversion of a unison becomes an octave.
 Therefore, the inversion of a perfect unison (P1) is a perfect octave (P8).

-- The inversion of a minor interval is a major interval, and the inversion of a second is a seventh.
+• The inversion of a minor interval becomes a major interval, and the inversion of a second becomes a seventh.
 Therefore, the inversion of a minor second (m2) is a major seventh (M7).

-- The inversion of a perfect interval is a perfect interval, and the inversion of a fourth is a fifth.
+• The inversion of a perfect interval is also a perfect interval, and the inversion of a fourth is a fifth.
 Therefore, the inversion of a perfect fourth (P4) is a perfect fifth (P5).

 Shortcut: Inversions